kazunori279/my-sessions-and-bio/mlops.md

 ### Agenda

 The hardest part of ML adoption in enterprises is Productinization.
-As we see in recent discussions around ML Ops, there is a big gap between Data Scientists' PoC code and production ML development and operation with the Ops team.
-Such as, preparing a manageable ML dev environment, building a scalable ML serving infrastructure, setting up a ML pipeline for continuous training, and automated validation of data and model.
-In this session, we will learn how to leverage various Google's ML/AI offerings such as TensorFlow Extension (TFX), TensorFlow Enterprise, Cloud AI Platform Notebooks, Training, Prediction, and Pipelines for productionizing your ML service with the ML Ops best practices.
+As we see in recent discussions around MLOps, there is a big gap between Data Scientists' PoC code and production ML development and operation with the Ops team.
+Such as, preparing a manageable ML dev environment, building a scalable ML serving infrastructure, setting up a ML pipeline for continuous training, managing features with scalable way, and monitoring the model performance in the production.
+In this session, we will learn how to leverage various Google's MLOps best practices and Vertex AI products to solve these problems.

 ### Related video